 - Squarespace has ecommerce templates, which allows you to sell physical and digital items, which is great.

 - However, you cannot import or export CSV files.
 This isn’t a problem when you just start, but you’ll quickly notice how big a problem this is when you have 100 or more products.

 - Instead of being able to make bulk changes to the CSV, you’ll have to change each item individually.

 - Squarespace also lacks some of the payment gateways of Weebly, but you do get Stripe and Paypal, which is nice.

 - No tax calculator, that can be a massive issue for some shops.

 Neither Weebly or Squarespace come out as a clear winner since they both serve very different clients.
 If you want an easy-to-use interface along with plenty of templates and even more third-party templates and apps, then Weebly is the best.
 Not only that, but they offer a free plan that allows you to see if you like the Weebly system.

-Squarespace on the other hand offers some of the best templates you can find.
+Squarespace, on the other hand, offers some of the best templates on the internet.
 They look beautiful and they’ll make your website look very professional.
 While the interface is hard at first, it truly is one of the best once you get used to it.